 - 110,000 Etsy sellers sold at least one face mask during the COVID-19 pandemic, resulting in over $346 million worth of mask sales on the marketplace.
 (Source: Digital Commerce 360.)

 - Sports company Fanatics is currently regarded as the highest value US ecommerce start-up, with a valuation of 31 billion dollars.
 It specializes in the manufacture and licensing of sports apparel (producing 45+ million items a year); sports collectibles (trading cards and memorabilia); and betting and gaming.
 (Sources: CNBC and Fanatics.)

 - Products sold via ecommerce can potentially be handled 20 times or more by the time they are delivered to the customer.
 (Source: Ameripen.)

 - Ecommerce presents something of a spelling conundrum for writers — there are no less than 6 different forms of the word in use today: ‘e-commerce,’ ‘E-commerce,’ ‘ecommerce,’ ‘Ecommerce,’ ‘eCommerce’ and ‘e commerce’.
 (Source: The Future of Commerce.)

 Other ecommerce resources and statistics from Style Factory

 - Ecommerce glossary — an A-Z of key ecommerce terminology

 - Ecommerce platform reviews — our take on the most popular ecommerce platforms

 - Ecommerce platforms — buyer’s guide — the key things you need to know before subscribing to an online store builder app

-- Shopify statistics — key facts and figures about a leading ecommerce solution.
+- Canva statistics — key facts and figures about a leading design tool.